noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 [...And if you decide that he is of no value?]

-“You “dispose” of things that are unnecessary...
+“You _dispose_ of things that are unnecessary...
 Isn’t that a very natural thing to do?
 The lives of the people in my world, according to my judgment, I may dispose of them.”